The greatest comeback

 Perhaps the greatest over in Test history.
 The six balls that Michael Holding bowled to Geoff Boycott in Bridgetown, only the second over of England's innings, were absolutely chilling in their ferocity and pace.
 So much for looseners: each ball was quicker than the last, until the sixth swung in and sent Boycott's off stump flying.
 Chris Old was later described as "having the look of a man who had seen a monster".
 As the cliché goes, Boycott did well to get 0.
 The match, which England lost heavily, was overshadowed by the death of Ken Barrington, who suffered a fatal heart attack.
 Barrington, who was only 50, was England's assistant manager and coach, and hugely popular with the players.

 Australia won an extraordinary World Cup semi-final against West Indies in Mohali.
 Thanks to Stuart Law and Michael Bevan, the Aussies recovered from 15 for 4 to 207 for 8, but that looked nowhere near enough when West Indies reached 165 for 2 in the 42nd over.
 But Shivnarine Chanderpaul fell to Glenn McGrath and West Indies panicked.
 They sent in a pair of biffers, Roger Harper and Ottis Gibson, at Nos.
 5 and 6, ahead of Jimmy Adams and Keith Arthurton, and the ploy backfired.
-Wickets kept falling - eight for 37 in 50 balls - and with 10 needed off the last over and two wickets in hand, Damien Fleming finished the job.
+Wickets kept falling - eight for 37 in 50 balls - and with ten needed off the last over and two wickets in hand, Damien Fleming finished the job.
 All the while, Richie Richardson looked on helplessly at the non-striker's end.
-It was genuine edge-of-the-seat stuff, but by the end Australia had used up all their lives and Sri Lanka eased past them in the final.
+It was genuine edge-of-the-seat stuff.

 With his outback mullet and wispy moustache, the gangling Australian left-armer Bruce Reid, who was born today, always looked a fairly innocuous figure.
 But he ended with the fine Test record of 113 wickets at an average of 24 and would have played much more but for a series of back injuries.
 He peaked in 1990-91, when he was the scourge of England with 27 wickets in four Tests, including 13 in Melbourne.
 But he only played five Tests after that, the last of them at the age of 29, as his slender frame proved unable to take the strain of fast bowling.
 He was also the cousin of New Zealand batsman John F Reid.